shoppertrail/shoppertrail-uat-guide/README.md

   - Username: `customer_user2`
   - Password: `HelloWorldForever!1`
 - Optional: Google or Twitter account for social‑login.
-    - **NOTE** Staging data is deleted *frequently* your social sign-in credentials will NEVER be shared.
+    - **NOTE** Staging data is deleted *frequently* your email / social sign-in credentials will **NEVER** be shared.
 - Access to your email on your mobile or desktop (confirm registration / guest‑QR emails).

+---

+## Instructions

+Perform the actions in the below test scenarios and record your results, one Scenario ID = one row in the [Google Sheets document](https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing) you can fill it out as you go.
+Scenario IDs 1 - 8 correspond to the list below below.

 ---